epfl-ada/ada-2021-project-fadalbazooka/README.md

 We also face a language issue.
 The word "gay" (for example) is included in many quotes that are not relevant here, like :
 "Desh bhakti ko bhi kosa jaata ho, aisa mahaul ban **gaya** hai, (there is an atmosphere in the country where even gestures of nationalism and patriotism are abused)"

-2) Compute the interest figures we are interested in - Goal : by ../..
+2) Compute the figures we are interested in - Goal : by ../..

 ...